jkkomm/BioM2/README.md

 .. ..$ : chr [1:2974] "label" "GO:0000002" "GO:0000018" "GO:0000038" ...

 ```
-### ShowModule（）: Display the Term of the Pathway in Each Pathways Module
+### ShowModule（）: Display the Term of the Pathway in Each Pathway-level Module
 ```
 ModulesInner = ShowModule(Modules,c(25,27,34))